 Fans of Outlander have been visiting historical sites mentioned in the novels since they were first published, but the television series has seen Outlander filming locations enjoy record visitor numbers.
 Below are some useful links to find out more and plan your own journey.

-A look at Outlander locations near Inverness.
+- Read the Chaotic Scot travel blog – a look at Outlander locations near Inverness.